Maple Leaf Mills Silos: History

 Before construction of the fourth Welland Canal, prairie grain was shipped to lakeports such as Collingwood or Midland, transferred to rail car, and delivered to Toronto - a laborious process.
 Gordon C. Leitch realized when the canal opened, he would be able to ship grain directly to the Toronto waterfront at considerable efficiency.
 With the help of businessman James Playfair he founded Toronto Elevators and in 1928 constructed a 2 million bushel capacity concrete grain elevator complex.
 The first silo structure was built by Carter Construction Company, and was referred to as Playfair Elevators.
 C.D.
 Howe was involved in the design.
 The capacity was later doubled.
 Six tracks next to the elevators were connected to the CN Fleet Street Yard.
 Offices and laboratories also occupied the site.

 Originally mainly a storage elevator, Toronto Elevators got into processing with the Masterfeeds animal feed manufacturing business, managed by Fred Presant.

 Entering the oilseed business, by 1953, two Toronto plants, Toronto Elevators and Victory Soya had approximately 90% of Canadian Soya processing capability.
-The combined storage capacity was more than Canada’s other four processors combined.
+The combined storage capacity was more than Canada's other four processors combined.

 To supply grain to his elevator, Leitch invested in shipping, partnering with James E. Norris.
 They eventually created one of the largest shipping companies on the Great Lakes, Upper Lakes Shipping Company.
 The Norris family also had an interest in Maple Leaf Milling.
 Toronto Elevator Company merged with Maple Leaf Milling in 1961, and the company and silos were renamed Maple Leaf Mills.

 The site is sometimes referred to as the Monarch Mill; Monarch was the brand name of flour produced by MLM, and was prominently featured on the side of the silos.
 The brand is today owned by J.M.Smucker.
 MLM also owned a mill in the Junction area of Toronto.

 After labour disputes involving "waterfront warlord" Hal C. Banks at ULS in the 1960s, culminating in the bombing of the SS Howard L. Shaw (today one of the breakwater ships at Ontario Place), the Norris family grew disenchanted with the partnership.
 After a fight for control, involving Neonex and Jim Pattison, the partnership split, with the Leitch family gaining control of the shipping business, and Norris, Maple Leaf Mills.
 Lawsuits over the Neonex bid took 13 years to settle, and almost bankrupted Pattison.

 When Maple Leaf Mills facility at Port Colborne was destroyed by fire in 1960, milling operations came to Toronto.
 The Port Colborne facilities were rebuilt at a smaller scale, but it eventually took over milling operations after 1983.

-After numerous sales, mergers and divestures, MLM became Maple Leaf Foods.
+After numerous sales, mergers and divestitures, MLM became Maple Leaf Foods.
 The Masterfeeds business was divested and is today owned by Alltech.